 I’m not sure whether a Haaka would work for someone who is exclusively pumping (I think it would be hard to make it work) but it’s absolutely perfect for somebody who just needs to leave their baby with someone else for a few hours each week.

-If you’re looking for the easiest way to pump, the Haakaa is it.
-And even if you’re unsure, it’s so affordable that it won’t hurt to give it a try.
+Now that you’ve ready my Haakaa breast pump review, it’s obvious that I recommend it as the easiest way to pump.
+And, even if you’re unsure, the Haakaa is so affordable that it won’t hurt to give it a try.
 Who knows, you may end up loving pumping more than you knew you could!

 Okay…love is a strong word, but the Haakaa might help you tolerate pumping more so you can get back to self-care sooner – that’s what it did for me – and that’s pretty important!